lpatino1/concertopia/README.md

 Concertopia is a web app for music lovers and concert goers!
 Search for your favorite musical artists, see fun information about them like:
 - their top-played songs on Spotify
 - lyrics to popular songs
-- find out if your favorite artist is playing any shows or events near you
+- find events near you
 - watch a music video of theirs on YouTube

 The purpose of this project was to practice collaboration with fellow web developers and show comprehension and proficiency in the following coding concepts: